-4. Boundaries of final plats, short plats and binding site planssubdivisions and road establishments shall be established with standard steel reinforcing bars, or steel pipes, or monuments in accordance with Standard Drawing 4-130 permanently marked with the land surveyor's registration number.
-The same corners materials shall be used to mark the corners of subdivision lots, tracts, and NGPA easement and Critical Area Protection Area/Easement (CAPA/E) boundaries.
-Boundary lines or corners Monuments that represent are section or quarter-section corners shall be marked with standard monuments according to the current Bureau of Land Management (BLM) manual.
-Refer to Standard Drawing 4-130.
+Boundaries of subdivisions and road establishments shall be established with standard steel reinforcing bars, steel pipes, or monuments in accordance with Standard Drawing 4-130 permanently marked with the land surveyor's registration number.
+The same materials shall be used to mark the corners of lots, tracts, NGPA easement and Critical Area Protection Area/Easement (CAPA/E) boundaries.
+Monuments that represent section or quarter-section corners shall be marked according to the current Bureau of Land Management (BLM) manual.